-'Mto wa mawe' river flows in over 100m from project site, with in between an agricultural buffer zone.
+'Mto wa mawe' river flows in over 30m from project site, with in between an agricultural buffer zone.
 The view will add value to the serenity of the project.
 The proponent must desist in any way from polluting the river.
+WRA has done pegging of the site and the proponent has implemented the recommendations given. the report is annexed herein.
 Any pollution will be highly punished by law